FASB Proposal to Change Accounting for Investments in Funds

 International Financial Report Standards (IFRS 9) already contain such an irrevocable election.
 Thus, our recommendation also would promote convergence between GAAP and IFRS.

 Learn more about fund accounting and financial reporting issues at the Operations section of ICI’s website.

-Gregory Smith is senior director, fund accounting and compliance at ICI.
+Gregory Smith is director of operations, compliance, and fund accounting for ICI.